-When a hearing is scheduled to take place, the University will provide to a party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings, with sufficient time for the party to prepare to participate.
+After a hearing is scheduled, the University will provide to a party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings, with sufficient time for the party to prepare to participate.

-A panel of three Civil Rights and Title IX Committee members will be assembled to hold a live hearing.
-Any investigators of the case are not eligible to serve on the hearing panel, but shall be available to explain their investigative report to the panel.
-Neither a respondent nor a complainant in a discrimination or retaliation investigation may be one of the decision makers charged with determining whether the respondent discriminated or retaliated against the complainant.
+A panel of three Civil Rights and Title IX Committee members will hold a live hearing.
+Any investigators of the case in question are not eligible to serve on the hearing panel, but shall be available to explain their investigative report to the panel.
+Neither a respondent nor a complainant in a discrimination or retaliation investigation may serve on the three-member panel.

-Hearing notification will occur at least five days in advance and include the hearing date, time and location.
-Hearings will be scheduled around work or class schedules, and will not be postponed unless extraordinary circumstances exist.
+Hearing notification will occur at least five days in advance of the hearing and include the hearing date, time, and location.
+Hearings will be scheduled around work or class schedules and will not be postponed unless the Coordinator determines that extraordinary circumstances warrant a postponement.
 No fewer than five days prior to the hearing, the parties shall be provided the investigative report that will be submitted to the hearing panel for review.

 Allegations of discrimination, harassment, or retaliation will be heard by the panel.
-The hearing includes opening statements, discussion of relevant parts of the investigation report, information about the incident or incidents, presentation of information by witnesses brought by the parties, cross-examination of the parties and witnesses, and closing statements.
+The hearing includes opening statements, discussion of relevant parts of the investigative report, information about the incident or incidents, presentation of information by witnesses brought by the parties, cross-examination of the parties and witnesses, and closing statements.
 Each party is permitted to have a person of their choosing to accompany them throughout the hearing as an advisor.
-Their advisor may confer quietly with their party, exchange notes, clarify procedural questions, conduct cross-examination, and generally assist the party in all manner other than speaking for them on their behalf or to the panel on a substantive matter.
+Their advisor may confer quietly with their party, exchange notes, clarify procedural questions, conduct cross-examination, and generally assist the party in all manners other than speaking for the party on their behalf or to the panel on a substantive matter.